 Beginning with the Acceptance stage, the pipeline switches from analyzing the project’s source code to verifying the set of artifacts that were produced in the Build stage.
 The goal of the Acceptance stage is for the team to make a decision about whether the change should go all the way out to production or not.
 There are four phases in Acceptance:

 - Provision infrastructure needed to test the artifact(s).
-Examples include instantiating new infrastructure with Chef provisioning (or another API-accessible mechanism) and manipulating Chef server environments to designate the nodes used by the current stage.
+Examples include instantiating new infrastructure with Chef provisioning (or another API-accessible mechanism) and manipulating Chef Infra Server environments to designate the nodes used by the current stage.
 Of course, what executes in any phase is up to you and determined by the project’s build cookbook.

 - Deploy the artifacts published in the Build stage to the portion of your infrastructure that has been set aside for acceptance testing.

 - Smoke tests should be relatively short-running tests that verify that the code that should have been deployed has indeed been deployed and that the system passes minimal health checks.

 - The functional tests should give you confidence that the system is meeting its business requirements.

 Union is the first of the three shared pipeline stages.
 The purpose of the Union stage is to assess the impact of the change in the context of a complete (or as close as possible) installation of the set of projects that comprise the system as a whole.
 Union is where you are able to test for interactions between interdependent projects.
 The phases in Union and the remaining stages in the pipeline are the same: provision, deploy, smoke, and functional.